Tips to stay safe while travelling in Mexico

 Make sure your travel insurance covers you for emergency medical evacuation.
 If you are unwell outside of a major city you may need to be transported for medical care which can be very expensive.

 Mexico has a few natural events that can disrupt travel plans and occasionally cause harm to travellers.
-Hurricanes often occur from June to November, and can shutdown international flights and local infrastructure.
+Hurricanes often occur from mid-May to the end of November2, and can shutdown international flights and local infrastructure.
 Earthquakes happen throughout most of Mexico especially in Oaxaca and Guerrero.
 Check for weather warnings before you travel, and if you are caught in a disaster make sure you follow the directions of local authorities.

 Hurricanes and earthquakes can lead to delays and cancellations.
 Make sure your travel insurance policy covers you for natural disasters.